 The good news is that routine services, like cleanings and checkups, are often offered for free because they cost less for dentists and hygienists to provide.
-For the purpose of this article, we'll be focusing on free routine care, extractions, and emergency services, but you can read our free implants and dentures guides for more information on those.
+For the purpose of this article, we'll be focusing on free routine care, extractions, and emergency services, but you can read our free implants and free and low-cost dentures guides for more information on those.

 Where to get free dental care

 Let's have a look at where you can find free dental treatment.
 But before that, in the table below, you'll see other options that, while they aren't free, can very helpful in paying for dental care.

 The United Way is often a sort of one-stop-shop for all your social services, and that includes finding free dental care.
 Whenever you are looking for local resources, you can call United Way Worldwide by dialing 2-1-1.
 This line is open 24 hours per day, seven days per week and is free and confidential.